Management Commands

 Options

-: Don't drop policies, just disable RLS--dry-run
+- --keep-policies: Don't drop policies, just disable RLS

-: Show what would be done without making changes
+- --dry-run: Show what would be done without making changes

 Example Output